saniaUshaa/HotelManagementSystemInPHP/README.md

 ## Features

 ### User Features
-- Login and Signup functionality.
+- Login and Signup functionality - User is given an automated username to maintain uniqueness.
 - Select hotels based on location and price range.
 - View hotel details, discounts, services, and policies.
 - Book hotels and make secure payments.